jamesallardice/Placeholders.js/README.md

 ##The `init` method

 The `init` method is all that you need to call to get the polyfill working.
+It accepts one argument, `settings`.
+The `settings` argument should be an object.
+It currently supports two properties:

-It accepts one Boolean argument, `live`.
-If `true`, this argument causes the polyfill to apply to all `input` and `textarea` elements, both now and in the future.
+ - `live` - If `true`, this option causes the polyfill to apply to all `input` and `textarea` elements, both now and in the future.
 This means if you insert a new element into the DOM, its placeholder attribute will function as expected.
 If the value of a placeholder attribute is modified by code sometime after the `init` method has executed, `live` will cause the changes to be reflected.
-If the `live` argument is `false`, the new element would not display its placeholder, and modified placeholder values would not function correctly.
+If the `live` option is `false`, or not specified, the new element would not display its placeholder, and modified placeholder values would not function correctly.

+ - `hideOnFocus` - If `true`, this option will cause the placeholder to disappear when the element receives focus.
+If `false`, or not specified, the placeholder will disappear when some input is entered into the element.

+ Here's an example call to the `init` method:

+    Placeholders.init({
-    Placeholders.init(true); //Apply to future and modified elements too
+    	live: true, //Apply to future and modified elements too
+    	hideOnFocus: true //Hide the placeholder when the element receives focus });

 ##The `refresh` method